-Once you have your scuba octopus setup ready, you’ll need to safely and securely attach it to your scuba tank.
+Once you have your scuba octopus ready, you’ll want to safely and securely attach it to your scuba / oxygen tank.

 Scuba tanks are filled with compressed air at an extremely high pressure.